Tectu/botan-cmake/readme.md

 2. Run Botan's python script to generate the amalgamation files `botan_all.h` and `botan_all.cpp`.
 3. Provides a CMake target to compile & link those amalgamation files.

-Refer Botan's [The Amalgamation Build](https://botan.randombit.net/handbook/building.html#amalgamation) documentation for more information on the amalgamation build.
+Refer to Botan's [The Amalgamation Build](https://botan.randombit.net/handbook/building.html#amalgamation) documentation for more information on the amalgamation build.

 # Licensing